fontforge/fontforge/CONTRIBUTING.md

 Note: `Appveyor` builds with the `FF_PORTABLE` flag, which changes various initialization and configuration search paths.

-The Travis system also attempts to build a Mac OS X application.
-When those builds are successful they can be downloaded from:
+The Travis system also attempts to build a Mac OS X application and a Linux Appimage.
+When those builds are successful they can be downloaded
+from:

     https://dl.bintray.com/fontforge/fontforge/